New academy for youngsters with social, emotional and mental health needs moves a step closer

 A Biggleswade school that will provide much needed places for youngsters with social, emotional and mental health needs has moved a step closer.

-Oak Bank School Trust has been selected to run Biggleswade SEMH Academy which will provide 130 places in Bedfordshire for pupils aged five to 19 with special needs.
+Oak Bank School Trust has been selected to run a new, yet to be named, SEMH Academy in Biggleswade, which will provide 130 places in Bedfordshire for pupils aged five to 19 with special needs.

 Advertisement